MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 ---
 title: Identity, the first pillar of a Zero Trust security architecture
-description: Identities, representing people, services, or devices, are the common dominator across today’s many networks, endpoints, and applications.
+description: Identities, representing people, services, or devices, are the common denominator across today’s many networks, endpoints, and applications.
 In the Zero Trust security model, they function as a powerful, flexible, and granular way to control access to data. ms.service: security

 ms.topic: conceptual
-ms.date: 07/15/2024
+ms.date: 08/01/2024

 ms.author: joflore
 author: MicrosoftGuyJFlo